 When the directory specified by File URL does not exist, it is created before export of the file itself.

 Export can run in the background and the user can do another work meanwhile.
 Progress is reported in Progress view in the bottom right corner of designer.

 Data Inspector Preferences

 Data Inspector lets you change its default configuration.
-You can set up a preferred view mode, (not) show unprintable characters, truncation of strings and byte arrays and number of loaded lines/records.
+You can set up a preferred view mode, show/hide unprintable characters, truncation of strings and byte arrays and number of loaded lines/records.

 Truncate strings and byte arrays

 This option truncates data shown in the Data Inspector and in the detail shown after you double click a record.

 When checked, the number of characters shown is limited to 254

 [...] string indicating truncation)